cudmore/bob-fiji-plugins/README.md

 Please let us know if you use any of these plugins.
 We are providing this code as a service to the community and expect to be told when they are useful.
 As always, email Robert Cudmore with questions, comments, or bugs.

+## Install

+Click on the green 'Clone or download' button and select 'Download ZIP'.
+Once you have the .zip file, extract it and drag and drop desired plugin onto the main Fiji window.
+Run the plugin from the Fiji editor with the 'Run' menu or using keyboard ctrl+r.

+## Usage

+ - **bFolder2MapManager.** For Zeiss LSM/CZI or ScanImage files.
+ - **bPrairie2tif.** For Brucker Prairie View files.

 ### bAlignFolder_v0.0_

 Align a folder of .tif images.
 For 2-3 color channel images, allows the user to choose the channel for alignment and will apply this alignment to other color channels.
 This plugin requires: